xxl4tomxu98/nasa_ppmx/README.md

 Fault Prognosis for Aircraft's Turbofan Engines
 ==============================

 A framework for analyses in the prognosis dataset PHM08 provided by NASA.
-This project is part of my Master's degree thesis.

 Project Organization
 ------------